NWMichl/openvuln/README.md

     cisco-another-advisoryId: We're in the process of updating to version ...
     ...

-### 5. Specify https-proxy if needed for external API access
+### 5. (opt) Specify https-proxy if needed for external API access

 ## Run

+The playbook can be run 'as is' with the preconfigured test data in the host_list variable.

 ansible-playbook openvuln.yml

 Options:
 `-k` Ansible uses the current user and queries for the password to log into the IOS/NS-OS devices.
 `-i <inventory_file>` If you'd like to provide a (dynamic?) inventory other than the default one living in /etc/ansible/hosts.

+## Output